 Getting yourself a concealed handgun permit/cwp/chl…whatever your state calls it, is a very advisable thing for you to do.
 Many states have reciprocity with other states that allow you to freely carry your loaded and concealed handgun into and through that state, without fear of prosecution.
 Be advised though, that these reciprocity agreements do tend to change some, so research immediately before your trip to see if anything has changed.

-There are also many states that are so-called “” states.
+There are also many states that are so-called “open carry” states.
 This means that a loaded firearm can be openly carried without breaking any laws.
 What this means to the RV traveler is that your firearm can be close at hand provided that it is concealed from view in your rig.
 Whatever state you are from, if you are able you should have a concealed cary permit regardless of where you plan to travel to.

 If you still have any questions after your research is done, a phone call or visit to the attorney general’s website for the state you plan to travel to could help to clear up a lot of things.
 Many places also recognize the fact that when your RV is no longer moving down the highway and is serving as your “home”, the legal definition of your vehicle changes to a dwelling much like a hotel room is recognized as your dwelling when you’re inside.
 This is a good question to have in mind while you’re researching laws or if you call to the attorney general’s office.